 Intersections (or ‘junctions’) are among the most hazardous places on the road and a common location for crashes.

-Collisions at intersections usually occur when a driver fails to stop, fails to check properly before pulling onto a highway, fails to manoeuvre correctly or fails to obey the rules of the road.
+Collisions at intersections usually occur when a driver fails to stop, fails to check properly before pulling onto a highway, fails to maneuver correctly or fails to obey the rules of the road.
 In other words, intersection collisions are usually caused by driver error.

 Several incident prevention techniques can help to prevent intersection collisions.